sjscott84/react-intro/README.md

 export default Home;
 ```
-Note that in the above we are now passing in an object prop, we we needed to change the propType validation, we have also changed the data that is being passed to the mpData prop to use `this.props.data.mps`.
+Note that in the above we are now passing in an object prop, so we need to change the propTypes validation, we have also changed the data that is being passed to the  Table mpData prop to use `this.props.data.mps`, which is an array that will be returned from the API.

-Now lets work on change our Homepage component to call the API and render components appropriately.
+Now lets work on changing our Homepage component to call the API and render components appropriately.

-At the bottom of `src/components/homepage/homepage.jsx` we need to add a connect function to our export, this makes the GET request and assigns it to a prop `data`.
+At the bottom of `src/components/homepage/homepage.jsx` we need to add a connect function, imported from React Refetch to our export.
-When the component mounts, the request will be calculated, fetched and passed to the component as the prop `data`:
+When the component mounts, the request will be calculated (props can also be passed to the connect ), fetched and passed to the component as the prop `data`, React Refetch makes use of the React component life cycles to do this:

 ```
 export default connect(() => ({